 So, if the relative humidity outdoors is 90%, an HRV brings that humid air straight into your air conditioning system.
 An ERV, on the other hand, removes some of that moisture from the air before bringing it into your home.

 That’s why many people believe that an ERV dehumidifies indoor air.
 When the ERV transfers moisture from the incoming air to the outgoing air, the amount of moisture entering the home is lower than it would be with an HRV.

 But reducing moisture isn’t the same thing as dehumidification.

 Now let’s consider an Atlanta homeowner with a humidity problem.
 Even when she sets her thermostat to 75 degrees, relative humidity hovers between 55% and 60%.
 Will an ERV help her dehumidify her home without lowering the thermostat?

 Probably not.
-In fact, it could make the problem worse.
+It could make the problem worse.

 The solution?
 Whole house dehumidifier + fresh, outdoor air